Sir Andrew Dillon, the erstwhile leader of NICE as said that it is irrational for the Cancer Drug Fund to pay for drugs that NICE has turned down.

 NICE has a troublesome relationship with the notion of ‘rule of rescue’ and so has decided to ignore it.
 There replacement, the “end-of-life premium” is really just a reweighting of the logic they use.

-Since individuals have no other options in the NHS, the rule of rescue as a moral imperative will be violated and we will act, not out of analytical error (i.e. make a technical mistake), but unethically.
-You see, the NHS must be the healthcare system of last resort and therefore of rescue, otherwise, identified individuals are destined to a death sanctioned by public policy and is that a policy or healthcare system worth having?
+Since individuals have no other options in these systems , the rule of rescue as a moral imperative will be violated and we will find ourselves acting, not out of analytical error (i.e. make a technical mistake), but unethically.
+You see, a monopolist state-mandated healthcare system of any sort must be the healthcare system of last resort and therefore of rescue, otherwise, identified individuals are destined to a death sanctioned by public policy.
+And is that a policy or healthcare system worth having?